 Once you’ve found a certain sender name formula that generates opens, stick with it.
 You want brand recognition to be immediate and subconscious.

-The different types of emails your company sends should have different sender names.
-This will help your contacts instantaneously categorize them. 📊 Here are some examples:
+Segmentation will help you optimize your email sender name.
+In general, the different types of emails your company sends should have different sender names.
+This will help your contacts instantaneously categorize them.
+Here are some examples:

 - Send transactional emails, such as order confirmation emails, from “Orders at Company”